 In May 2018, the Zero Emission and Electric Vehicle Rebate rules were adopted by the Environmental Quality Commission (DEQ's policy commission) which established the program’s requirements.

-DEQ has approximately $10.8 million to distribute per year in rebates.
+DEQ receives $12 millions per year for the program.
 The program sunsets on Jan.
 2, 2024.